Dmitry-Borodin/viewbinder/README.md

 Add gradle dependency:
 ```
-api "com.viewbinder:viewbinder:0.3.1"
+api "com.viewbinder:viewbinder:0.4.3"
 ```
-Or just copy code from sources to your project
+Or just copy code from sources to your project.
+This library is very slim and was written in idea that you'll copy few functions instead of adding dependency.

+#### Fragments

 If you are using Fragments, add the following code to your base Fragment:
 ```